30 September 2008 | 5 Comments

 23 September 2008 | 5 Comments

-I am not a country music fan in particular, although I’ve always like a few crossover songs/artists like Bonnie Raitt and this song from the Charlie Daniels Band (although I prefer the devil’s music, quelle surprise).
+I am not a country music fan in particular, although I’ve always like a few crossover songs/artists like Bonnie Raitt and “The Devil Went Down to Georgia” from the Charlie Daniels Band (although I prefer the devil’s music, quelle surprise).

 And I’ve got a fondness for Dolly Parton: not so much for the music as the woman herself, who strikes me as both accessible and very classy.